Where to find help and support

 Support for young people

-Our youth service Spotlight offers free programmes for 11–19-year-olds to help them get creative and stay active.
-Spotlight also offers a safe and warm space for young people to hang out and get hot meals this winter.
+Our youth service Spotlight offers free programmes for 11 to 19 year olds to help them get creative and stay active.
+Spotlight also offers a safe and warm space for young people to hang out and get hot meals.

-Health Spot, a free GP service for young people in Tower Hamlets, is her to assist anyone not feeling 100%.
+Health Spot, a free GP service for young people in Tower Hamlets, is here to assist any young people who need medical advice and support.

 Looking after your home